pollfish/docs/android-admob-adapter.md

 You need to add Pollfish to the mediation configuration for your Rewarded Ad unit.

 First you need to sign in to your [AdMob account](https://apps.admob.com/).
-On the left side menu, click on the Mediation Tab.
-If you already have an existing Mediation Group you will need to modify it (click on the name of the Mediation Group and press Edit), or if you do not have a Mediation Group yet, click to create one.
+On the left side menu, click on the **Mediation** and then in **Mediation Groups** Tab.
+If you already have an existing Mediation Group you will need to modify it (click on the name of the Mediation Group and press **Edit**), or if you do not have a Mediation Group yet, click to create one with **CREATE MEDIATION GROUP**.